 Now's the time, let us help.

 Addiction only gets worse as time goes by.
-This is why you shouldn’t hesitate to contact us if you suspect that you or a loved one has a problem.
-The Council on Recovery is Houston’s oldest and largest provider of prevention, education, and outpatient treatment services for alcoholism and substance abuse disorders.
-We can help you or a loved one recover from addiction, right now.
+That's why you should contact us now if you suspect that you or a loved one has a problem.
+The Council on Recovery is Houston’s leading provider of prevention, education, and outpatient treatment services for alcoholism, addiction, and co-occurring mental health disorders.
+We can help you or a loved one recover and help your family heal, right now.

 Do I have a problem?